WesPeacock/UXXXXX2UTF8/README.md

 	- The converter will accept code without a trailing semicolon, but it will fail with an obscure message on execution.
   - The Encoding Converter tries to use the Perl code to create a name for the converter.
 Some Perl code causes a crash when it tries to create a dialog box for the name.
 	- If you initially create a converter using simple perl code, you can create a dummy converter and name it what you want.
-	- Once the converter is created and named, you can modify it to use the code that does the work, but would otherwise cause the name dialog box to crash.
+	- Once the converter is created and named, you can modify it to use the code that does the work, but would otherwise cause the name dialog box to crash.

 ## Decoding U+XXXXX_ to UTF8
 This section discusses the decode process which is the inverse function of the previous section.